-Game of Thrones is over: The three scenes you’ll be arguing about Monday morning–and forever
+Game of Thrones is over: the three scenes you’ll be arguing about Monday morning–and forever

 But here are the three scenes (again, SPOILERS AHEAD) and outcomes most people will be arguing about today and maybe forever, gods (old and new) help us all.

-Daenerys death scene
+Daenerys’s death scene

 I mean, perhaps the wings gave it away (maybe the AC/DC hero can recut it with some scene-appropriate Slayer), but Daenerys was in full delusional, messiah mode from the jump here.